vitorstabile/software-quality/README.md

 Two aspects of software quality are presented in the above definition: one is meeting the requirements, while the other is generating customer/stakeholder satisfaction.
 A high quality software product is expected to meet all written development requirements – whether defined fully before the development began, or later in the course of the development process – and to meet the relevant regulations and professional conventions.
 Quality is also achieved through fulfillment of stakeholder needs and wants.

+**Software quality assurance – a definition**

+A set of activities that define and assess the adequacy of software process to provide evidence that establishes confidence that the software processes are appropriate for producing software products of suitable quality, for their intended processes, or for their intended operation services and fulfils the requirements of schedule and budget keeping.

+**The objectives of SQA activities are:**

+- Ensuring an acceptable level of confidence that the software product and software operation services will conform to functional technical requirements and be suitable quality for its intended use.

+- According to the extended SQA definition – ensuring an acceptable level of confidence that the software development and software operation process will conform to scheduling and budgetary requirements.

+- Initiating and managing activities to improve and increase the efficiency of software development, software operation, and SQA activities.
+These activities yield improvements to the prospects’ achieving of functional and managerial requirements while reducing costs.

+**Software product definition**

+A collection of components necessary to ensure proper operation, and efficient maintenance during its life cycle.
+The components include (1) computer programs (“code”), (2) documentation, (3) data necessary for its operation and maintenance (including standard test), and (4) procedures.

+The software product components are:

+- **Computer programs “the code”**: The computer programs activate the computer system to perform the required applications.
+The computer programs include several types

+- **Procedures**: Procedures define the order and schedule within which the software or project programs are performed, the method for handling common malfunctioning of software products, and so on.

+- **Documentation**: The purpose of the documentation is to instruct or support new software product version developers, maintenance staff, and end users of the software product.
+It includes the various design reports, test reports, and user and software manuals, and so on.

+- **Data necessary for operating the software system**: The required data include lists of codes and parameters, and also standard test data.
+The purpose of the standard test data is to ascertain that no undesirable changes in the code or software data have occurred during bug corrections and other software maintenance activities, and to support the detection of causes for any malfunctioning.

 <br>

 <div align="center"><img src="img/abstraction-w569-h440.png" width=569 height=440><br><sub>Fig 11 - The Four Levels of Abstraction - (<a href='https://www.uc.pt/en/fctuc/dei'>Work by University of Coimbra - DEI - https://www.uc.pt/en/fctuc/dei </a>) </sub></div>